pyrrhamide/mission-website/content/en/post/2021-04-14-my-site-must-be-instagramable/index.markdown

 Up next, you want to customise everything by adding your own information details.
 First, let's modify the default author.
 Open the file `content/authors/admin/_index.md`, and edit the metadata.
 Under the YAML, you can write a snippet of your bio.
 You can also change the icon by uploading an image named `avatar.png` or `.jpg`.

-Now we'll change the widgets' contents.
+Now let's change the widgets' contents.
 In `content/home/`, edit `skills.md`.

-This leaves us (or me really) with `experience`, `posts` and `projects`.
+This leaves us with `experience`, `posts` and `projects`.
 You can modify them now if you wish (which, to be fair, is what I did), especially if you are okay with keeping them on your homepage.
 I was not, and this is where landing pages come in.

 ## Landing pages

 {{% callout note %}}
-This is where my narration gets personal because I'm not sure it was the right way to do it, hence I don't feel like bossing you around.
+My narration gets quite personal here.
 {{% /callout %}}

 I wanted those widgets to have their own pages that I could access by clicking on the top bar.
 I take the `projects` example as a reference here, since it was the weirdest one to set up.